 The GIIN has recently launched a research effort aimed at better understanding capital gaps for climate finance in Sub-Saharan Africa.
-The report uses the Nationally Determined Contributions under the Paris Agreement as a frame to understand the needs of climate investors, and also tracks existing climate finance flows into these markets.
-This research is ongoing, and will be released in Q3, 2020.
+The research uses the Nationally Determined Contributions under the Paris Agreement as a frame to understand the needs of climate investors, and also tracks existing climate finance flows into these markets.

 Clean Energy Access – Objectives and Activities

 Core to ensuring we do not exceed the 2O Celsius temperature increase in the next century is the prevention of future emissions as well as the reduction of current emissions levels.
 Clean energy access—the provision of clean energy to those living in energy poverty or without reliable access to healthy energy sources—still elude billions of individuals who are living in energy poverty.
 To provide adequate sustainable energy to all, larger, fit-for-purpose investment products are needed.
 To this end, the GIIN’s Clean Energy Access activities focus on highlighting effective and large-scale structures through a series of webinars, and test emerging solutions with diverse asset owners via product testing workshops.
 Case studies of funds tested and launched in the sector, can be found here.

 Sustainable Forestry – Objectives and Activities